codeigniter4/shield/docs/4 - authorization.md

 Shield provides a flexible role-based access control that allows users to belong to multiple groups at once.
-Groups can be thought of as traditional roles (admin, moderator, user, etc), but can also group people together around features, like Beta access, or used to provide discrete groups of users within a forum, etc.
+Groups can be thought of as traditional roles (admin, moderator, user, etc), but can also group people together around features, like Beta feature access, or used to provide discrete groups of users within a forum, etc.

 ## Defining Available Groups